Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-confluence-onpremises-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Troubleshooting the Confluence On-premises Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot"
+description: "Troubleshooting the Confluence On-premises Microsoft 365 Copilot connector"
 ---
-# Troubleshooting the Confluence On-premises Microsoft Graph connector
+# Troubleshooting the Confluence On-premises Microsoft 365 Copilot connector

 The following common errors are observed while configuring the connector and their possible reasons.